-Develop a strategy to collect email addresses on your blog posts, social media, and use tools like OptinMonster to help you grow your list faster.
+Develop a strategy to collect email addresses on your blog posts and social media, and use tools like OptinMonster to help you grow your list faster.

 There are many email service providers available.
-Take a look at the list above to see if any of those fit your business goals.
+Look at the list above to see if any of those fit your business goals.

 Building your email list should be at the top of your art marketing list.

-Now that you know how easy it si to develop an email marketing for artist strategy it is time to take action and start growing your email list.
+Now that you know how easy it is to develop an email marketing campaign, it is time to take action and start growing your email list.